hasbridge/super-case-feeder/Readme.md

 ## Overview
 This case feeder is designed for the Hornady Lock-n-Load AP progressive reloading press.
 It works with virtually any caliber that will fit down Lee case feeder tubes, from 380 ACP to 30-06.

+## License

+You are free to print and modify the files for personal, non-commercial use.
+Selling copies or printed parts is not authorized without explicit permission from the original author.

 ## Features
 - Can handle any case length between 17mm and 73mm in length, and between 7 and 14mm in diameter
 - Case dropper with hinged doors to quickly change calibers, no need for different caliber inserts